-Often, corporate identities form a single pool of identities, where each employee has a single identity and all identities managed in the same way, using the same systems.
-However, this doesn't have to be the case—as a result of a merger or acquisition, for example, you might have multiple pools of corporate identities, each managed differently using different systems.
+Often, workforce identities form a single pool of identities, where each employee has a single identity and all identities managed in the same way, using the same systems.
+However, this doesn't have to be the case—as a result of a merger or acquisition, for example, you might have multiple pools of workforce identities, each managed differently using different systems.
 Technically, this means that you might have to integrate multiple LDAP sources, Active Directory forests, or Azure AD tenants with Google Cloud.

 Integrating multiple pools adds to the complexity of integrating with Google Cloud.
 Therefore, you should evaluate:

 - Do all identity pools need access to Google Cloud, or only a select subset?